L05/p5.touchgui/README.md

 10. Then point your browser to `http://localhost:8080/index.html` and use the menu to select the OSC examples.

+# Reference

+Please view the reference documentation [here](docs/API.md).

 # Development Notes

-The [development notes](NOTES.md) share some of the To Dos, questions, and future ideas for the project.
+The [development notes](docs/NOTES.md) share some of the To Dos, questions, and future ideas for the project.